 If you expect to create content using the digital signage software you select, you will find more powerful creation tools in native applications.
 A lot of the functionality you find in applications like Photoshop can be easily integrated into native applications.
 For a number of technical reasons, it is much more difficult to embed complex design tools in a browser.

 Web browsers began as document viewers.
 Over time, different technical adaptations have been applied to browsers to enable them to host functionality that emulates native applications.
 Technologies like browser plug-ins and smart clients that were once popular are now frowned upon by most IT departments because of tightening security standards.
 Technologies that rely on scripting and ever-growing browser object models, like AJAX, are pushing the boundaries of what browsers can do, but these technologies cannot yet effectively emulate smooth drag-and-drop and drawing functionality.
-Flash and Silverlight are browser plug-ins allowed by most IT departments that might someday bridge the gap between web and native user experiences.
+Silverlight is a browser plug-in allowed by most IT departments that might someday bridge the gap between web and native user experiences.

 Consider the total cost of ownership when evaluating the two interfaces.
 With most traditional software licenses, users pay a licensing fee for each machine running the application.
 A majority of the web-based solutions do not charge for the number of users accessing the application, but charge a one-time fee for the application itself.
 The SaaS or ASP models are completely different and may require unique users to pay a fee to access the application.
 If you intend to have only one or two people creating or managing content, then consider a native application.
 If you expect a larger number of people to contribute to the content creation process, you should evaluate web-based solutions.